 For buy-and-hold investors and those who need a regular income rather than growth, the preferred shares are the superior tool.
 These investors simply need to find the securities that match their needs and an attractive entry point.

 So far, I have been very pleased with the preferred stocks.
 They nicely smooth out the market's ups and downs and guarantee the promised return (just don't forget about mentioned above risk).
 They deliver the dividends like a clock.
 I have about 17% of my liquid holdings assigned to the preferred stocks, and I am planning to expand this category of investment.

 For unexplained reasons, the preferred stocks at different sites could have different tickers.
 For instance, the CODI-A ticker is on Google, CODIPA is on MorningStar.com, CODI_pa on Investing.com, etc. Another variation is CODI.PRA.
 If you can't find your stock, try using different combinations similar to shown above.

 If you like what you are reading, please subscribe below for FREE to get notified about future posts.

 Author's Note: I am holding CODI-A, NLY-G, ETP-D, PEI-C, TWO-D, EPR-G, ANH-C, NGHCO, PSB-Y.

-Sources: I have no associations with mentioned web sites or businesses and did not intend promoting them.
+Sources: I have no associations with mentioned websites or businesses and did not intend to promote them.
 I also do not sell investment software but rather share “for free” with fellow investors if I did not pay for any piece of it.